 Upon successful installation of node.js, you can verify the version of Node.js using the command below:

-Next, install npm that is the package manager for Node.js:
+Next, install npm which is the package manager for Node.js:

 sudo apt install npm

 To verify npm’s version run:

 Once all dependencies have been installed, proceed to install Terminalizer on your Ubuntu system using the npm package manager:

 Step 4.
 Using Terminalizer.